robsyc/MB-VAE-DTI/mb_vae_dti/training/README.md

 Core aspects:
 - No pre-training (1.) but general DTI training (2.) & fine-tuning on benchmark datasets (3.) so we'll want to utilize transfer learning
-- Still no diffusion decoder & only a single drug/target feature so no intra-branch-level aggregation
+- Still no diffusion decoder & only a single drug/target feature so no intra-branch-level aggregation / fusion
-- Multiple DTI scores are predicted so we need an inter-branch-level aggregation module & more intricate prediction head/losses (BCE & multiple MSEs)
+- Multiple DTI scores are predicted so we need an inter-branch-level aggregation / fusion module & more intricate prediction head/losses (BCE & multiple MSEs)

 Variations to tune:
 - Core hyperparameters: learning rate, batch size, **loss weights** for BCE & MSEs
 - Size, depth and type of the encoding modules
-- Size, depth and type of the inter-branch-level aggregation module
+- Size and depth of the cross-attention fusion module
 - Again, which input features to use & which DTI benchmark dataset to use in fine-tuning phase (3.)

 ### Hybdrid model: multi-modal and multi-score